postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 1. Select **Monitors** in the sidebar, and then select **+**.
 1. Select **Create an Uptime Monitor** in the right pane.
-1. Enter the **URL** you want to monitor. *The URL, API endpoint, or website you want to monitor must be publicly available over the internet HTTP and HTTPS protocols are supported.*
+1. Enter the **URL** you want to monitor. *The URL, API endpoint, or website you want to monitor must be publicly available over the internet.
+HTTP and HTTPS protocols are supported.*
 1. For **Monitor name**, enter a descriptive name that will help you identify the monitor later.
 1. Configure any optional details for the monitor: